|Letter grade (A through F)

 - manage group tasks and workload within the group when conducting a collective exercise.

 The course extends over ca 5 weeks including compulsory safety training, and is run in combination with AT-301.

 Learning activities consist of lectures, seminars, two field excursions and fieldwork.

 Through lectures students will be introduced to academic content of the course.
 Lectures are supplemented with exercises referring to “Anderson and Ladanyi, Frozen Ground Engineering” (2004).
 Fieldwork reports and a report from the numerical modeling of avalanches must be approved in order to sit the exam.

 During field excursions the students will investigate different foundation presented in Longyearbyen and Pyramiden.
-The students will work in small groups, to train team work skills.
-Based on observations from field excursions the students shall produce a joint report describing observed foundation types and structural failures cause by lack of maintenance and possibly due to warmer climate, and present this to the class.
+The students will work in small groups to train teamwork skills.
+Based on observations from field excursions, the students shall produce a joint report describing observed foundation types and structural failures caused by lack of maintenance and possibly due to warmer climate, and present this to the class.

 Fieldwork on rockfalls and avalanches will take place in proximity of Longyearbyen.
-From the fieldwork, each student group shall prepare and present a joint report on evaluation of zones exposed to rock fall and/or avalanche hazards.
+Each student group shall prepare and present a joint report on evaluation of zones exposed to rockfall and/or avalanche hazards from the fieldwork.

 Percentage of final grade

 |Personal report; course related topic within the expected competence of the candidate